Braun (company): Design department

 From the mid-1950s, the Braun brand was closely linked with the concept of German modern industrial design and its combination of functionality and technology.
 In 1956, Braun created its first design department, headed by Fritz Eichler, who instituted a collaboration with the Ulm School of Design to develop a new product line.
 In 1956 the company introduced its famous SK 4 radiogram ("Snow White's Coffin"), designed by a youthful Dieter Rams together with Herbert Lindinger and the pioneer of system design, Hans Gugelot, then lecturer of design at the Ulm School of Design.
-Rams soon became the most influential designer at Braun, and was a key figure in the German design renaissance of the late 1950s and 1960s.
+Rams soon became the most influential designer at Braun and was a key figure in the German design renaissance of the late 1950s and 1960s.
 Eventually becoming head of Braun's design staff, Rams' influence was soon evidenced in many products.
-Braun's audio equipment and the high-quality "D"-series (D25–D47) 35mm slide projectors from this period are some of the better examples of Functionalist design.
+Braun's audio equipment and the high-quality "D"-series (D25–D47) 35 mm slide projectors from this period are some better examples of Functionalist design.

 Another icon of modern design, but less well known, is the LE1 electrostatic loudspeaker unit (for which technological aspects were licensed from the British company QUAD).
-Dieter Rams and Dietrich Lubs are also responsible for the classic range of Braun alarm clocks, collaborating first on the design Phase I, Phase II, and Phase III in the early 1970s, and later, the AB 20 in 1975, followed by a number of other models.
+Dieter Rams and Dietrich Lubs are also responsible for the classic range of Braun alarm clocks, collaborating first on the design of Phase I, Phase II, and Phase III in the early 1970s.
+They later collaborated on the AB 20 in 1975, followed by a number of other models.
 These designs were discontinued by Braun in 2005.